Best Times to Visit Macau, China

 Nightlife in the Historic Center

 activityDiscover Macau's nightlife beyond the casinos.
-Explore the bars and restaurants in the historic center, enjoying live music and a more authentic atmosphere.
-Look for smaller, local bars for a unique experience.
+Explore the bars and restaurants in the historic center, many housed in beautifully preserved colonial buildings.
+Enjoy live music, sample local drinks, and soak up the atmosphere.

 Getting Around Macau, China